 Crucially, the ATO has set out what it calls a “safe harbour” - a pre-defined set of criteria, which, if met by your business, will be taken as proof that your restructure is legitimate.
 So, the ATO says that if no significant assets, apart from trading stock, are disposed of or used for private purposes by the small business for a period of three years after the restructure, and the assets continue to be active assets of the business, then the restructure will automatically be considered a genuine restructure of an ongoing business.

 To be eligible for the rollover, the “ultimate economic ownership” of the transferred asset must not change.
 The ultimate economic owners of an asset are the individuals who, directly or indirectly (through a company or trust, for instance) own the asset.
-Where there is more than one individual with ultimate economic ownership, there is an additional requirement that each individual’s share of the ultimate economic ownership be maintained.
+Where there is more than one individual with ultimate economic ownership, there is an additional requirement that each individual’s share of the ultimate economic ownership is maintained.

 A simple example of that might be where a sole trader transfers a business into a new company whose shares are 100% owned by the original sole trader – the ultimate economic ownership of the business rests with the same person.